︎

 Concrete Island Discs (2011–ongoing)

 By contrast, being marooned on Concrete Island is plausible.
 Potentially imminent.
 Your vehicle punctures at high speed—or pehaps you swerve to avoid the erratic driving of a fellow motorist.
 Out of control, you smash through a dilapidated guard rail, and plunge down a steep bank of earth.
 You wake to find yourself immured in a triangular pit beneath precipitous concrete: the urban motorway intersection.
 Despite a fractured leg and punctured lung, you plan your escape.
 But—having read JG Ballard’s book—you know it is hopeless.
 You have six bottles of white burgundy in the boot.
-Luckily, you’ve downloaded thirteen pieces of music to your phone (which now has no signal) in anticipation of this moment.
+And luckily, you’ve downloaded thirteen pieces of music to your phone (which of course has no signal) in anticipation of this moment.

 Photograph made on Iflord HP5 5x4 sheet film in 2011.